jrom876/Arduino_nRF24_SensorNet/README.md

 This repo is intended to hold stable versions of my k30_nRF24 development code.

-Future versions will integrate other sensors sch as PIRs, SEN-12642 audio detector, and HH-6130 humid/temp sensor.
+Future versions will integrate other sensors such as PIRs, SEN-12642 audio detector, and HH-6130 humid/temp sensor.